Analytical psychology: Criticism

 Main critics of Analytical Psychology: seated from left to right: Sigmund Freud, Sándor Ferenczi (IPA-President 1918–19), Hanns Sachs; standing: Otto Rank, Karl Abraham (IPA-President 1914–18 und 1924–25), Max Eitingon (IPA-President 1925–32), Ernest Jones (IPA-President 1920–24 and 1932–49). photo 1922.

 Since its inception, analytical psychology has been the object of criticism, emanating from the psychoanalytic sphere.
 Freud himself characterised Jung as a "mystic and a snob".
 In his introduction to the 2011 edition of Jung's "Lectures on the Theory of Psychoanalysis", given in New York City in 1912, Sonu Shamdasani contends that Freud orchestrated a round of critical reviews of Jung's writings from Karl Abraham, Jung's former colleague at the Burghölzli hospital, and from the early Welsh Freudian, Ernest Jones.
 Such criticisms multiplied during the 20th century, focusing primarily on the "mysticism" in Jung's writings.
 Other psychoanalysts, including Jungian analysts, objected to the cult of personality around the Swiss psychiatrist.
-It reached a crescendo with Jung's perceived collusion with Nazism in the build-up and during World War II and is still a recurrent theme.
 Thomas Kirsch writes: "Successive generations of Jungian analysts and analysands have wrestled with the question of Jung's complex relations to Germany."
 Other considered evaluations come from Andrew Samuels and from Robert Withers.